joshuacc/prose-for-programmers/manuscript/process.md

 ### What is their relation to the subject?

-At this point we have our primary audience, but haven't given much dtail about them.
+At this point we have our primary audience, but haven't given much detail about them.
 So it's time to consider their relation to the subject.

 One important axis to consider is their current level of expertise.